'I feel like I’m living up to the aspirations I had while studying...'

-One of his favourite aspects of studying here is the freedom to explore these new hobbies while studying.
+One of his favourite aspects of studying here was the freedom to explore these new hobbies while studying.

-‘I think that might have something to do with the way courses are structured out and the feedback I get from lecturers and tutors, as well as my enjoyment for what I’m doing.
-I have still managed to see a lot of the South Island, take up new hobbies, find new friends and experience new adventures – all while trying to get through one semester at a time.’
+‘I think that might have something to do with the way courses are structured out and the feedback I got from lecturers and tutors, as well as my enjoyment for what I was doing.
+I managed to see a lot of the South Island, take up new hobbies, find new friends, and experience new adventures – all while trying to get through one semester at a time.’

-Another new opportunity is a summer internship with Environment Southland in Invercargill, which he earned with the help of the UC Careers team.
+Another new opportunity was a summer internship with Environment Southland in Invercargill, which he earned with the help of the UC Careers team.

 ‘I went to UC CareerHub when I started applying for summer internships and they were able to help not only with my CV and cover letter but gave me a lot of helpful advice for interviews and in being more proactive in job hunting.
-I'm doing environmental data and monitoring and I hope this opens doors for when I finish from UC.’
+I was doing environmental data and monitoring and this opened doors for when I finished at UC.’

 ‘The best part about doing what I’m doing is that I love it and I feel that I’m going to be useful to my society,’ he says.